yanivyacoby/yanivyacoby.github.io/_pages/teaching.md

 * I was nominated to represent Harvard's School of Engineering and Applied Sciences on the [Student Wellbeing Council](https://www.harvard.edu/wellbeing/about/) (Fall 2022 - Spring 2023).

 **Outreach:**
 * I served as a **mentor** for a Ph.D.
-Working Group (Fall 2021), where I helped students write personal statements, CVs, and practice interviewing.
+Working Group (Fall 2021 - Fall 2023), where I helped students write personal statements, CVs, and practice interviewing.
 I also helped debunk common myths about Ph.D. programs that often provoke imposter syndrome / cause students to self-filter during the application process.
 * Lastly, I was a **mentor** for the [Women in Data Science (WiDS) Cambridge datathon workshop](https://onefishy.github.io/wids_datathon/) (2019 and 2020).

 **Talks and workshops:**
-* I **developed and co-organized** a workshop at NYU's Center for Data Science, "Everything I wish I knew as I navigated the Ph.D."
-(Spring 2023), that builds community via discussion and reflection about of how academic culture and mental health are intertwined.
-The workshop was used to jump-start a student well-being advocacy group.
+* I **developed and co-organized** a workshop "Everything I wish I knew as I navigated the Ph.D." for NYU's Center for Data Science (Spring 2023) and CMU's Machine Learning / Computer Science Departments.
+The workshop builds community via discussion and reflection about how academic culture and mental health are intertwined.
+The workshop was used to jump-start a student well-being advocacy groups.
 * I **developed and ran** a workshop about inclusive teaching for [CS181](https://harvard-ml-courses.github.io/cs181-web/)'s teaching fellow retreat (Spring 2023).
 The workshop highlights the way societal misconceptions shape students' expectations and negatively impact the learning environment in technical computer science classes and especially in AI.
 * I **created and ran** a workshop, "The Art and Science of Struggle" (Fall 2022), for the Master's program at Harvard's Institute of Applied Computational Sciences.
 The workshop is about productive vs. unproductive struggle, how our misconceptions of science lead to unproductive struggle and systemically hinder us from building a supportive and inclusive communities, and how to support our peers.
 * I **created and organized** a workshop for first-year Ph.D. students at Harvard SEAS, called [How to make the most out of your Ph.D: a guide from current to incoming students](https://yanivyacoby.github.io/a-guide-to-your-phd/guide.html){:target="_blank"}{:rel="noopener noreferrer"} (Fall 2020).
 The workshop is about exposing the "hidden curriculum" of doctoral programs.